Feature Based Pricing for SaaS : Often Paired with Other Pricing Models

 By implementing feature-based pricing, you can incorporate high-maintenance or training-intensive functionalities into your premium package.

-Customers interested in these additional features can upgrade, ensuring that you don't sacrifice revenue by offering expensive services at lower price points.
+Customers interested in these additional features can upgrade, so you won't sacrifice revenue by offering expensive services at lower price points.

 This is particularly valuable when considering flat-rate pricing strategies, as it prevents all customers from accessing costly features regardless of their usage.